 - Dizziness is a sensation of postural instability.
-Cerebral cortex and cerebellum integrate sensory information obtained from the visual, auditory, vestibular and proprioceptive systems to maintain balance and equilibrium thru appropriate motor response 9.
-Disturbance in any of these areas may result in dizziness.
-The differential diagnosis of vertigo includes peripheral vestibular causes (i.e., those originating in the peripheral nervous system), central vestibular causes (i.e., those originating in the central nervous system).
+Cerebral cortex and cerebellum integrate sensory information obtained from the visual, auditory, vestibular and proprioceptive systems to maintain balance and equilibrium through appropriately coordinated motor responses 10.
+Disturbance in any of these individual components or the pathways that connect them may result in dizziness.
+The differential diagnosis of vertigo includes both peripheral vestibular causes (i.e., those originating in the peripheral nervous system) and, central vestibular causes (i.e., those originating in the central nervous system).

 - Blood perfusion to the brainstem, cerebellum and inner ear arise from the vertebra-basilar system.
-Nausea and vomiting with vertigo and nystagmus represent symptoms of stroke in the posterior fossa from arterial occlusion or rupture of the vertebro-basilar system.
+Those who present with nausea and vomiting with vertigo and nystagmus may be presenting with symptoms of stroke in the posterior fossa from arterial occlusion or rupture of the vertebro-basilar system.
 However, the signs and symptoms as a manifestation of stroke associated with dizziness and vertigo may vary depending on the affected vascular territory.
-Vertigo is a subtype of dizziness.
-In the emergency room, central vertigo due to strokes or transient ischemic attacks should be considered in patients presenting with acute dizziness.
+In the emergency room, presentation with acute onset central vertigo (a subtype of dizziness) should include stroke or transient ischemic attacks in their differential.
 Due to the overlapping of symptoms, it is hard to differentiate between vascular vertigo and other causes of vertigo .
-The most common causes of vertigo are benign paroxysmal positional vertigo (BPPV) and Meniere disease; both of them are inner ear disorders, while other causes of vertigo are central vestibular lesions such as cerebrovascular disease and acoustic neuroma.
-Dizziness may be of cardiovascular origin.
+The most common causes of vertigo are benign paroxysmal positional vertigo (BPPV) and Meniere disease; both of them are inner ear disorders, while other causes of vertigo are central vestibular lesions such as cerebrovascular disease and acoustic neuroma are also to be kept in the differential.

 Depends on the etiology and its progression that is responsible for dizziness.

-Acute unilateral injury to peripheral or central vestibular structures present as acute vestibular syndrome consisting of severe vertigo, nausea and vomiting, spontaneous nystagmus, and postural instability11.
+Acute unilateral injury to peripheral or central vestibular structures present as acute vestibular syndrome consisting of severe vertigo, nausea and vomiting, spontaneous nystagmus, and postural instability12 .

 Healthy young people usually have a benign and self-limited course with acute vertigo.
 Persons with risk factors for stroke who do not have the typical findings of spontaneous nystagmus and postural instability should be evaluated promptly for a cerebellar stroke with imaging.

 Up to 30% of patients who experience episodic balance problems develop persistent unsteadiness or dizziness.
-Treatment consists of pharmacotherapy, vestibular and balance rehabilitation therapy (VBRT).
+Treatment consists of pharmacotherapy, vestibular and balance rehabilitation therapy (VBRT) as mentioned below.
 VBRT is an excellent habituation/desensitization program for chronic dizziness.
-In addition, cognitive-behavioral therapy may be helpful for dizziness due to anxiety or depression 12.
+In addition, cognitive-behavioral therapy may be helpful for dizziness due to anxiety or depression 13.

 About 3% to 5% of American adults have recurrent bouts of dizziness and 1% have complains of persistent dizziness.

-Secondary conditions: Age, migraine, hyperlipidemia hypertension, and stroke were independently associated with BPPV 13.
+Secondary conditions: Age, migraine, hyperlipidemia hypertension, and stroke were independently associated with BPPV14.